 An allergist is a physician trained to diagnose, treat, and manage asthma and allergies, whether they are related to or caused by foods, environmental factors (such as pollen), drugs, or topical substances.
 Conditions that an allergist commonly treats include the following:

 For your information, each month we feature a topic of interest to our readers.
 Please read our current Topic of the Month below.
-To read previous articles that we have featured, please visit our Topic of the Month page.
+To read previous articles that we have featured, please visit our Topic of the Quarter page.

-Topic of the Month
+Topic of the Quarter